bitcoincandyofficial/bitcoincandy/README.md

 [windows-64bit](https://github.com/bitcoincandyofficial/bitcoincandy/files/1707921/bitcoincandy-windows-exe.zip)

-Currently we only provide windows version of wallet.
-Wallets for  linux and mac will be released soon.
+Currently we only provide windows-64 version of wallet.
+Wallets for windows-32bit, linux and mac will be released soon.
+But feel free to compile it by yourself, instructions can be found in src/doc/.

 License
 -------